dborovyk08/dbkube-monitoring/README.md

-# minikube with monitoring enabled
+# Minikube with monitoring enabled

 ## Kubernetes (for MAC)